+All of these essential measures were in place during the Autumn Term apart from an additional requirement. regarding face coverings.
 Our pupils, staff and parents have all received detailed information about the implementation of safety measures and what these mean in a practical sense and on a day-to-day basis.
 They include the following areas.

 Teaching and Learning

-St John’s pupils will be taught in year group ‘bubbles’ and, while in school, will not interact with pupils in other year groups.
+St John’s pupils will continue to be taught in year group ‘bubbles’ and, while in school, will not interact with pupils in other year groups.
 Each year group will have a dedicated zone where their teaching and pastoral care will take place, and will also have a designated outside space for use during break and lunchtime.
 With the exception of subjects where specialist equipment is required e.g. art, design and engineering, some science lessons etc. pupils will remain in their designated area of the School to reduce movement around the site.

 Classrooms have been adapted so that desks are at one metre distance, meaning pupils are physically distanced during lessons and all face forwards.
 The layout of classrooms, offices and other areas where staff work have been designed to allow for social distancing in line with the requirement that adults at school should ‘ideally, maintain two metre distance from each other, and from children.’